-As it winds along Australia’s eastern seaboard the BNT reveals some of the most spectacular scenery in the country.
+As it winds along Australia’s eastern seaboard the National Trail reveals some of the most spectacular scenery in the country.
 The Trail provides access through some of Australia’s wildest, most inaccessible country and provides endless fascination for those interested in our unique fauna and flora.

 The National Trail was originally conceived as a route for the long distance horse trekker but is now enjoyed by cyclists and hikers as well.